TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 ### Twitter
 ![](http://static.toastoven.net/prod_contact_center/2.2.6-(1)_en.png)
-You can **① Enable** 또는 **Disable** Twitter connection, and could register Twitter account by **② Register** button when Twitter connection is enabled.
+You can **① Enable** or **Disable** Twitter connection, and could register Twitter account by **② Register** button when Twitter connection is enabled.

 ![](http://static.toastoven.net/prod_contact_center/2.2.6-(2)_en.png)
 When registering your account, you can set whether to switch tickets for **① Tweet(Mention)** and **② Direct message** respectively, and if you wish to convert direct messages to a ticket, please check the procedure below.

 Access your Twitter account and check More → Settings and Privacy → Privacy and Safety → Direct Messages → **Receive message requests** must be enabled before a message to the linked account can be received as a ticket.

-✔ **\[FAQ Shortcut]** [How can I receive inquiries from external services, and how does the ticket processing work?]https://nhn-contact.oc.toast.com/oc/hc/article/61/)

 ### Kakao Talk Plus Friend
 ![](http://static.toastoven.net/prod_contact_center/2.2.6-(3)_en.png)
-You can **① Enable** 또는 **Disable** KakaoTalk connection, and could register KakaoTalk ID and date to activate by **② Register** button when KakaoTalk connection is enabled.
+You can **① Enable** or **Disable** KakaoTalk connection, and could register KakaoTalk ID and date to activate by **② Register** button when KakaoTalk connection is enabled.
 The connection takes up to 1~2 business days, and if the connection is rejected, the reason for rejection will be displayed.
 You must change Management → Detailed Settings → Channel Home → Enable Public Search to **ON** in the KakaoTalk channel manager center to connect with Online Contact.

 ![](http://static.toastoven.net/prod_contact_center/2.2.6-(4)_en.png)
 Click on the **Account which is connected** to set up the details of the KakaoTalk function.